Bruises and Cuts from Nursing Home Abuse

 In 1960, just one percent of the population was over the age of 85.
 By 2020, that percentage was seven percent, and experts estimate it will grow to 15 percent by 2040.
 An increasingly aging population also means that more people are considering nursing homes and assisted living facilities for themselves and their family members.

 Unfortunately, not all nursing homes have caring and compassionate staff who take care of their clients in the same way they would be cared for at home.
-The Augusta nursing home abuse and neglect lawyers of Chris Hudson Law Group have the experience and skill to pursue compensation if your loved one has been mistreated in a nursing home.
+The personal injury lawyers of Chris Hudson Law Group have the experience and skill to pursue compensation if your loved one has suffered bruises and cuts from nursing home abuse.

 You Have a Limited Time to File a Lawsuit